 14. National Geographic readers are the perfect addition to your classroom bookshelf.
 In this one, Polar Bears by Laura Marsh, students can learn everything they ever wanted to know about polar bears.

 15. Penguins by Anne Schreiber is another National Geographic reader that will enthrall your little animal lovers.
 Students will learn all about penguin life, habitat, and more while observing photographs of them.

-Look no further for a better list of primary grades books about winter!
+Look no further for a better list of primary grade books about winter!
 These are my top 15 choices, and I know you and your students are going to love them too.
 These have been the best-loved winter books on my classroom shelves for years.

-Ideas and Activities to use with Children’s Books About Winter
+More Ideas and Activities About Winter